Columbus Personal Injury Attorney Representing Your Rights After an Accident

-How Much Do Personal Injury Lawyers Charge in Columbus?
+How Much Do Personal Injury Attorneys Charge in Columbus?

-Personal injury lawyers in Columbus generally represent their clients on a “contingency fee” basis.
+Personal injury attorneys in Columbus generally represent their clients on a “contingency fee” basis.
 This is how we bill at Malek & Malek Law Firm.
 With our contingency fees, our clients pay nothing out of pocket.
 We do not charge any up-front or hourly fees, and we advance the costs of pursuing our clients’ claims.
 If our Columbus injury attorneys help our client recover compensation, we then recoup these costs and calculate our legal fees as a percentage of the amount recovered.

 How Much Can I Recover for an Accident in Columbus?